 When it comes to first dates, meeting someone for happy hour or dinner always seems to be the automatic go-to.
-But what if you want something different, and dare we say even a bit more exciting even if it is a little quirky?
+But what if you want something different, and dare we say even a bit more exciting, even if it is a little quirky?
 We suggest giving bowling a try.
-You may associate 10-pound marbleized balls and two-toned lace-ups with your teen years, but bowling on a date will totally change your mind about the super fun sport—whether you're a pro or can barely lift the ball.
+You may associate 10-pound marbleized balls and two-toned lace-ups with your teen years, but a bowling date will totally change your mind about the super fun sport—whether you're a pro or can barely lift the ball.
 Let us count the ways that bowling is a good first date idea.
 Some may even consider it the best first date idea.

-There's Built-In Conversation
+There's Built-in Conversation

 First dates can be stressful.
 Just think of the stream of nervous thoughts running through your head, including, "Will I like this person?" and "What will we even talk about?"
-But when you're both participating in a fun dynamic like bowling, the activity itself is the topic of conversation.
+But when you're both participating in a fun activity like bowling, the activity itself is the topic of conversation.
 And that can be a great catalyst to get to know your date in a different way than you would over drinks.

 When you're on a bowling date, the first few minutes of conversation probably won't include, "So what do you do?"
 As with any social engagement, there will be lulls in the conversation and during those slower moments is when you'd engage in your more typical conversation-starters, like discussing where you're from and your favorite books, movies, and bands.

 Another shameless plug for bowling is that a little bit of competition can help get the flirtatious vibes going, and you may learn that there is a hint of chemistry between you two.
 Not only can some light competition let the sparks fly, but it also might encourage the discussion of your next date together, if all goes well.
 For example, you could make a bet that whoever wins the first round of bowling has to buy a round of drinks on the second date.